Vayots Dzor, Armenia: Noravank, Jermuk, Areni Wine and the Most Scenic Roads in the Country

 • winding roads with panoramic views

-• seasonal color changes, especially in autumn
+• seasonal changes, especially vibrant in autumn

 Mountain landscape of Vayots Dzor province in Armenia with winding road and green hills